-How To Avoid Espresso Machine Overheating: Tips and Tricks
+How To Avoid Espresso Machine Overheating?
+[3 Ways to Fix]

 Here are a few different things that can cause espresso machine overheating:

-- Another common cause of espresso machine overheating is not descaling your machine regularly.
+• Another common cause of an overheated espresso machine is not descaling your machine regularly.
 Descaling is an important part of espresso machine maintenance, and it’s something that should be done every few months.

 If your espresso machine overheats, it can lead to several problems.